 IRS limit on total contributions under the Plan.
 The IRS imposes a maximum limit on the total amount of contributions you may receive under this Plan.
 This limit applies to all contributions we make on your behalf, all contributions you contribute to the Plan, and any forfeitures allocated to any of your accounts during the year.
 Under this limit, the total of all contributions under the Plan cannot exceed a specific dollar amount or 100% of your annual compensation, whichever is less.
-For 2010, the specific dollar limit is \$49,000.
-(For years after 2010, this amount may be increased for inflation.)
-For purposes of applying the 100% of compensation limit, your annual compensation includes all taxable compensation, increased for any Salary Deferrals you may make under a 401(k) plan and any other pre-tax contributions you may make to a plan such as a cafeteria plan.
+For 2016, the specific dollar limit is \$53,000.
+(For years after 2016, this amount may be increased for inflation.)
+For purposes of applying the 100% of compensation limit, your annual compensation includes all taxable compensation, increased for any Salary Deferrals you may make under a 401(k) plan and any pre-tax contributions you may make to any other plan we may maintain, such as a cafeteria health plan.

-Example: Suppose in 2010 you earn compensation of \$50,000 (after reduction for pre-tax 401(k) plan contributions of \$5,000).
+Example: Suppose in 2016 you earn compensation of \$50,000 (after reduction for pre-tax 401(k) plan contributions of \$5,000).
 Your compensation for purposes of the overall contribution limit is \$55,000 (\$50,000 + \$5,000 of pre-tax deferrals).
-The maximum amount of contributions you may receive under the Plan for 2010 is \$49,000 (the lesser of \$49,000 or 100% of \$55,000).
+The maximum amount of contributions you may receive under the Plan for 2016 is \$53,000 (the lesser of \$53,000 or 100% of \$55,000).